Gluing pseudo functors via $n$-fold categories: Introduction

+There are other ways to combine the above theorems.
+In \cite[Proposition 1.5]{sixop}, we deduce from the above theorems and Proposition \ref{p.gluet} a case where $Q^2_\cD$ is a $2$-equivalence but for which condition \ref{p.Del1} of Theorem \ref{p.Del} is not satisfied.

+Note that when $Q^n_\cD$ is a $2$-equivalence, given any gluing datum $((F_i),(G_{ij}))$, there exists a pseudo functor $F$ extending $(F_i)$ up to pseudo natural isomorphisms.

-We study the gluing of pseudofunctors in the framework of $n$-fold categories.
-An $n$-fold category structure on a set of objects is an extended categorical structure consisting of $n$ sets of morphisms (which could be considered as $n$ directions), each endowed with its own composition law, and cells up to dimension $n$ connecting the morphisms, usually visualized as hypercubes.
+We study the gluing of pseudo functors in the framework of (strict) $n$-fold categories.
+An $n$-fold category structure is an extended categorical structure consisting of hypercubes up to dimension $n$, endowed with composition laws in each of the $n$ directions.
 This often encodes more information than a higher category structure of the same dimension, such as an $n$-category.
 There is, however, a rich interplay between extended categories and higher categories, of which the most relevant part to our study is the relation between $n$-fold categories and $2$-categories.
-We construct an $n$-fold category $\dQ_{\cA_1,\dots,\cA_n}\cC$ associated to a $2$-category $\cC$, and a $(2,1)$-categories $\cL\bT\dC$ associated to an $n$-fold category $\dC$.
-These constructions allow us to reduce the study of $\GD_{\cA_1,\dots,\cA_n}(\cC,\cD)$ for $n\ge 2$ to the study of the $(2,1)$-category $\cL\bT\dQ_{\cA_1,\dots,\cA_n}\cC$.
+Given a $2$-category $\cC$, we construct an $n$-fold category $\dQ^n\cC$ of hypercubes in $\cC$, extending the double category of up-squares for $n=2$ due to Bastiani and Ehresmann \cite[2.C.1, p.~272]{BEhr}.
+We also consider the $n$-fold subcategory $\dQ_{\cA_1,\dots,\cA_n}\cC$ spanned by hypercubes whose edges in direction $i$ are in $\cA_i$.
+The construction $\dQ^n$ admits a left adjoint, carrying an $n$-fold category $\dC$ to its reduced $2$-category of paths $\cT^\red_n\dC$, related to Gray's tensor product of $2$-categories.
+We further construct a $(2,1)$-category $\cL\cT_n\dC$, variant of $\cT^\red_n\dC$.
+The $2$-category of gluing data $\GD_{\cA_1,\dots,\cA_n}(\cC,\cD)$ can be identified with the $2$-category $\twoFunps(\cE,\cD)$ of $2$-functors $\cE=\cL\cT_n\dQ_{\cA_1,\dots,\cA_n}\cC\to \cD$, pseudo natural transformations, and modifications.
+Properties of the $2$-category of gluing data are established by studying the $(2,1)$-category $\cE$.